debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ![alt text](images/module4-cell-record-format.png)

 The record header in a cell contains serial types.
 Serial types in the record header tell the decoder what type each column value is and how many bytes it occupies in the body.
-The decoder reads the header first to collect all serial types, then reads the body values in order.the header says the first column is Type 1 (1 byte) and the second is Type 13 (0 bytes, empty string), the decoder reads 1 byte for the first value and moves the pointer 0 bytes for the second.
+The decoder reads the header first to collect all serial types, then reads the body values in order.
+For example, serial type 1 means a 1-byte signed integer, serial type 7 means an 8-byte IEEE 754 float, and odd values ≥ 13 mean UTF-8 text with length (N-13)/2.
+The decoder reads all serial types from the header first, then reads the body values in order using those sizes.

-Now that we know, the detailed structure of a page and a cell, it becomes easy to decode and get the data in any row of a page.

 ### Overflow Pages
 When a row's payload exceeds roughly 1/4 of the page size, SQLite stores the overflow in overflow pages.
 The cell on the leaf page contains only the first portion of the record and a 4-byte pointer to the first overflow page.
 Each overflow page begins with a 4-byte pointer to the next, followed by continuation data.
 The decoder follows this chain, reading each overflow page from the WAL frame map or .db file, until the full record is reassembled.